Web of the City: Plot summary

 The plot revolves around the character of Rusty Santoro, a member of a fictional Brooklyn street gang.
 In the novel, Santoro is caught between his meager prospects in the neighborhood and obligations to his gang, The Cougars.
 Throughout the book he struggles with the prospect of leaving his neighborhood and his gang life behind.
 The novel depicts street fights, murders, and other realities of gang life in urban areas.

+Proposed film adaptation

+In the 1960s American International Pictures announced it was going to make a film version starring Frankie Avalon and Annette Funicello.